 Mayu joined Watsi on January 18th, 2015.
 Seven years ago, Mayu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mayu's most recent donation traveled 8,300 miles to support Myo, a 40-year-old fisherman from Burma, to fund surgery for an infection on his left foot.
+Mayu's most recent donation traveled 8,700 miles to support Ally, an outgoing toddler from Tanzania, to fund surgery to help increase his mobility.

 Myo is 40-years-old and lives with his two sisters, two nephews, and two nieces in a village in Burma.
 He was a fisherman but stopped working when he started to experience problems on his left foot.
 As a result, his sisters support their household.
 One year ago, Myo noticed that his left big toe was itchy and swollen after he came home from fishing.
 Soon enough, it developed into an ulcer.
 Without enough money to go to a clinic or a hospital, he used traditional medicine and bought pain medicine to clean the infection.
 However, each time Myo would clean the ulcer, it would heal but returning a month later.
 Four months after he first developed the ulcer, the recurrent ulcer worsened until he could no longer walk without support from his sister.
 Eventually, he saved enough funds to visit a health clinic.
 When the ulcer still did not heal, he went to a second clinic and was referred to our medical partner's care center, Mawlamyine Christian Leprosy Hospital (MCLH).
 At MCLH, the doctor tried to first clean and treat the infection.
 When that did not work, the doctor told him that they would have to amputate his left big toe and referred Myo to our medical partner, Burma Children Medical Fund (BCMF) for assistance accessing treatment.
 On January 13th, Myo will undergo treatment to amputate his left big toe so that his infection can finally be treated and not spread to other parts of his body.
 For the treatment, BCMF is requesting $1,500 to help cover the costs.
 Hopefully, he will be able to return to fishing and other activities he previously enjoyed soon.
 Myo is hopeful that things will be better after surgery and shared, "When I recover, I will find work and support my sisters’ families.”